Tropical rainforest: Climate change

 The tropics take a major role in reducing atmospheric carbon dioxide.
 The tropics (most notably the Amazon rainforest) are called carbon sinks.
 As major carbon reducers and carbon and soil methane storages, their destruction contributes to increasing global energy trapping, atmospheric gases.
 Climate change has been significantly contributed to by the destruction of the rainforests.
 A simulation was performed in which all rainforest in Africa were removed.
 The simulation showed an increase in atmospheric temperature by 2.5 to 5 degrees Celsius.

 Declining populations

 Some species of fauna show a trend towards declining populations in rainforests, for example, reptiles that feed on amphibians and reptiles.
 This trend requires close monitoring.
 The seasonality of rainforests affects the reproductive patterns of amphibians, and this in turn can directly affect the species of reptiles that feed on these groups, particularly species with specialized feeding, since these are less likely to use alternative resources.

 Protection

 Efforts to protect and conserve tropical rainforest habitats are diverse and widespread.
-Tropical rainforest conservation ranges from strict preservation of habitat to finding sustainable management techniques for people living in tropical rainforests.
+Tropical rainforest conservation ranges from strict habitat preservation to finding sustainable management techniques for people living in tropical rainforests.
 International policy has also introduced a market incentive program called Reducing Emissions from Deforestation and Forest Degradation (REDD) for companies and governments to outset their carbon emissions through financial investments into rainforest conservation.